North Carolina Workers’ Compensation Claim Process (2026)

 If you get injured while working or suffer a job-related illness, you may be able to file for workers’ comp.
 Common categories of workers’ compensation claims include:

-• Acute injuries that happen while working
+• Acute injuries that happen due to workplace accidents

 • Job-related repetitive stress injuries